Rates of convergence in conditional covariance matrix with nonparametric entries estimation: Sliced Inverse Regression for time series

+This procedure finds the minimun number of lags where the model could capture all the relevant information.

-Theorem \ref{thm:conv-frob-norm} claims that if $\beta\geq 2$ and other mild conditions, the non-parametric estimator \eqref{eq:tapering_cov_cond} behaves asymptotically as $\C(\E[\boldsymbol{X}\vert Y])$.
-As consequence, the eigenvectors of $\hat{\Sigma}_m$ estimates correctly the EDR directions in this context.
-In other words, we have an accurate characterization of the EDR space span by the eigenvectors of $\hat{\Sigma}_m$.
+Theorem \ref{thm:conv-frob-norm} claims that if $F$ is H\"older with $\beta\geq 2$ and other conditions, then the nonparametric estimator \eqref{eq:tapering_cov_cond} converge to $\C(\E[\boldsymbol{X}\vert Y])$ asymptotically at speed $n^{-1}$.
+As a consequence, the eigenvectors of $\hat{\Sigma}_m$ correctly estimate the effective dimension reduction directions.
+Thus, we have an accurate characterization of the effective dimension reduction space spanned by the eigenvectors of $\hat{\Sigma}_m$.
+Equation \ref{eq:tapering_cov_cond} estimates the $\C(\E[\bm{X}\vert Y])$ assuming that the covariance belongs to a class $\mathcal{F}$ with decreasing coefficients which fits in this framework given the model's autoregresive nature.